Particl-Community/academy/guides/guide_mp_setup_installation.rst

 	 		sha256sum filename

 Once that is done, compare the output you've received in the step above with the checksum of the downloaded file from the release notes *Verification* section on the `Particl Github releases page <https://github.com/particl/particl-desktop/releases/latest>`_.
-If all attempts fail to have a **matching number** do not install Particl Desktop unless you know what you are doing and try to reach out for Particl Support.
+If all attempts fail to have a **matching number** do not install Particl Desktop unless you know what you are doing and try to reach out for :doc:`Particl Support <../faq/get_support>`.

 **Troubleshooting checksum mismatch**